The Highway Code has been updated and from 29th January 2022, the ‘Dutch Reach’ has been recommended for both drivers and passengers.

 The Dutch Reach is a simple method of opening a car door with the hand furthest away from the door.
 In a right-hand-drive car, the driver should use their left hand and for passengers the right hand should be used.

-It originated 50 years ago in the Netherlands and many cycle charities believe that if adopted in the UK it could help save lives as well as prevent injuries.
+It originated 50 years ago in the Netherlands and this simple technique could help save lives as well as prevent injuries.

 How does it work?